Tomáš Vokoun: Washington and Pittsburgh (2011–2014)

 Vokoun signed a one-year contract with the Washington Capitals on 2 July 2011 worth $1.5 million.
 Vokoun had a rough 2011–12 NHL season with the Capitals, as it was plagued by injury and inconsistent performance.

 With Washington resorting to youngster Braden Holtby as their starting goaltender, Vokoun was traded to the Pittsburgh Penguins on 4 June 2012 in exchange for a seventh-round pick in the 2012 NHL Entry Draft.
 The following day, Vokoun signed to a two-year, $4 million contract.
 Since his customary sweater number 29 was being worn by Marc-André Fleury, Vokoun opted to wear number 92 with the Penguins; he became the first goaltender since Daren Puppa to wear a sweater number from 90 to 98.

 On 30 March 2013, Vokoun set a personal best and Pittsburgh Penguins individual franchise record shutout streak of 187:30.
 He had two consecutive shutouts (on 28 March against the Winnipeg Jets and on 30 March against the New York Islanders) and a combined shutout with Marc-André Fleury on 26 March against the Montreal Canadiens.
 Vokoun played the third period to complete the shutout after Fleury was injured at the end of the second period.
 On 9 May 2013, Vokoun made his first playoff start in six seasons, a 31-save shutout against the New York Islanders in Game 5 of the Eastern Conference Quarter-finals.

 Vokoun was sidelined indefinitely after undergoing surgery to dissolve another blood clot in his pelvis during the 2013 pre-season.
 On 21 January 2014, it was reported Vokoun would begin skating in practice again, with no timetable as to his possible return.
 On 15 December 2014, Vokoun announced his retirement.

 International play

 Vokoun has represented the Czech Republic many times over the course of his playing career.
 His first international experience came with the under-20 team at the 1996 World Junior Ice Hockey Championships, where the Czechs finished in fourth place.
 His first senior experience came at the 2003 IIHF World Championship, where the Czechs again finished in fourth place.
 Overall, he has played for the Czechs at four IIHF World Championships, two Winter Olympic Games and also in the 2004 World Cup of Hockey.
 He backstopped the Czechs to a third-place finish at the World Cup, gold medals at the 2005 and 2010 World Championships and won bronze with the team at the 2006 Olympics in Turin.

-Personal life

-Vokoun lives with his wife, Dagmar, and two daughters, Adelle and Natalie, in Parkland, Florida.